-15 IRC presented its employees' opinion testimony concerning when parents "usually" used respite hours, why most parents "usually" used respite, and what the respite workers "usually" did.
+"usually" used respite hours, why most parents "usually" used respite, and what the respite workers "usually" did.
 IRC program manager Leigh-Ann Pierce referred to respite as "just like babysitting" where a respite worker would "watch a movie with" the consumer and maybe give the consumer a snack or meal that had already been prepared in advance by the consumer's parents.
 She also stated that consumer's parents "usually" left their home when respite workers were present.
-IRC employees also and psychological professionals, there is nothing "usual" about the challenges faced by this family.
+IRC employees also testified that claimant's mother should not be "delegating" to the respite workers, although they stated that she could give them "instructions."
+There was no foundational basis for those opinions and they were not consistent with the other evidence presented or with the definitions of "respite" contained in the Welfare and Institutions Code and the California Code of Regulations.
+It was troubling that IRC chose to critique claimant's mother's use of respite services when the UCP respite workers were not supplying the services outlined in UCP's program description.

-18. Due to claimant's diabetes, if there is no LVN present, claimant's parents are unable to leave home because the routine respite workers are not licensed to provide medical care.
+provide medical care.
 Claimant has not had an LVN respite worker since December 15, 2017, when the last LVN respite worker supplied by Reliant quit.
 When that LVN quit, she notified Reliant in an email that "these kids need behavioral experts.
-Parents and pt herself are able to manage diabetes, Lvn [sic] is unnecessary (in my opinion)."16 Reliant then notified IRC it was unable to supply an LVN to cover the scheduled times.
+Parents and pt herself are able to manage diabetes, Lvn [sic] is unnecessary (in my opinion)."
+Reliant then notified IRC it was unable to supply an LVN to cover the scheduled times.
 IRC contacted multiple vendors to try to find an LVN respite worker.
 As of January 2018, IRC made a referral to Heavenly Home Health (Heavenly) for LVN respite services, but as of February 23, 2018, Heavenly did not have an LVN who could cover the schedule requested because the LVNs wanted full time work.
 However, at this hearing, a mere five days later, CSC Velazquez stated that Heavenly had an LVN who could work the schedule claimant's mother had requested.
 (IRC's closing argument brief stated that Heavenly was "available and willing to provide LVN respite if the schedule can be modified.")